wang264y/docker-data-science-environment/README.md

 ### `jupyter-data/`

 This is the stuff that is shared between the Docker container and your computer/the host machine.

+#### `requirements.txt`

+A classic [`requirements.txt`](https://pip.pypa.io/en/stable/reference/requirements-file-format/) file that defines what Python packages should be installed.
+It also can (and should) define what version of each package should be used.

 #### `jupyter-data/demo-notebooks/get-url-in-python.ipynb`